nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 The EMS presents the question to the user and the user responds via the EMS.

-This response is used to populate a `QuestionnaireResponse` resource, a reference to which is returned to the CDSS within the next `ServiceDefinition`.$evaluate operation in the triage journey.
+This response is used to populate a `QuestionnaireResponse` resource, a reference to which is returned to the CDSS within the next `ServiceDefinition.$evaluate` operation in the triage journey.

 This interaction is expected to be repeated multiple times during the triage journey as different questions are presented to the user from the CDSS.